nomike/nomikes_python_challenges/chapters/2/2.1/index.md

 -.14
 ```

-As you can see, the `0` before the comma could be omitted, but in my opinion it makes the code less readable so you should better include it.
+As you can see, the `0` before the comma could be omitted, but in my opinion it makes the code less readable, so you should better include it.

 ### Characters